mblayman/mattlayman.com/site/2015/dotfiles.md

 *How do I start taking advantage of these files?*, you might ask.
-Look at how other craftsmen do it.
+Look at how others do it.
 [http://dotfiles.github.io/](http://dotfiles.github.io/)
 is a great resource to start.
 This site contains plenty of example user repositories